Starting Your IT DR Journey ...

 IT DR Certification provides you with the necessary verification that you have the knowledge and also the necessary experience to implement or manage the IT DR program.

-The three levels of IT DR certification is as show below.
-The types of certification includes: DR Certified Planner (DRCP), DR Certified Specialist (DRCS) and DR Certified Expert(DRCE).
+The three levels of IT DR certification are as shown below.
+The types of the certification include DR Certified Planner (DRCP), DR Certified Specialist (DRCS) and DR Certified Expert(DRCE).